cschellenberger/Tweepy-Election/README.md

 # Tweepy-Election
-A general look at the implimentation of the tweepy package.
+A general look at the implementation of the tweepy package.
 The iPython Notebook looks at tweet counts for three party leaders in the 2019 Alberta Election.